 "My kids are pretty devastated," Shaw said.
 "My kids saw the whole thing."

 She said crisis counselors would be on campus Thursday.
 The CHP, which is investigating the incident, said it would release a statement later Wednesday.

 — Robert J. Lopez

-Photo: Scene of traffic collision last week in front of Hemet High.
+Photo: Officers at the accident scene in front of Hemet High.
 Credit: KTLA-TV Channel 5